 Typically, you will name two powers of attorney: a medical power of attorney and financial power of attorney.
 While you are estate planning, it’s essential to make sure that you’ve actually designated powers of attorney and that the people you previously designated are still the ones you wish to have to make decisions for you.
 If you fail to update these important designees, and then you become ill and unable to care for yourself, whoever you originally named will have the power to make many decisions for you.

 When estate planning, it’s important to remember the implication that taxes will have on your estate and your family once you pass away.
 If you plan appropriately, you and a professional can utilize strategies and develop a plan with the least amount of tax liability possible on your estate and to your loved ones.

-If you have any questions or concerns about estate planning, it’s wise to contact an estate planning lawyer as soon as possible to start discussing your options and to develop a plan.
+If you have any questions or concerns about estate planning, it’s wise to contact a Denver estate planning lawyer as soon as possible to start discussing your options and to develop a plan.